danny-fla/Python-Roulette/README.md

 - [Disclaimer](<#disclaimer>)
 - [Acknowledgements](<#acknowledgements>)

-# Objective:
+# Objective

 The aim of this project is to create an interactive Roulette game that provides the user with an enjoyable and realisitic gaming experience.
 The game should accurately simulate a roulette wheel, allow users to place different types of bets and provide feedback on the outcomes and winings.

-# Installation and Setup:
+# Installation and Setup

 1. Python Installation:
    - Ensure that you have Python 3.x installed on your system.
 If not, you can download and install Python from the official Python website (https://www.python.org).